MikeKovarik/exifr/README.md

 Exifr can avoid reading certain tags, instead of reading but not including them in the output, like other exif libs do.
 For example MakerNote tag from EXIF block is isually very large - tens of KBs.
 Reading such tag is a waste of time if you don't need it.

-*Tip: Using numeric tag codes is even faster than string names, because exifr doesn't have to look up the strings in dictionaries.*
+*Tip: Using numeric tag codes is even faster than string names because exifr doesn't have to look up the strings in dictionaries.*

 #### `options.pick`
 Type: `Array<string|number>`

 Array of the only tags that will be parsed.

-Specified tags are looked up in dictionary.
+Specified tags are looked up in a dictionary.
 Their respective blocks are enabled for parsing, all other blocks are disabled.
 Parsing ends as soon as all requested tags are extracted.

 ```js
 // Only extracts three tags from EXIF block.
 IFD0, GPS and other blocks disabled.